Get money-saving tips in your inbox.

 Is auto insurance attached to the car or the driver?

-It is a common misconception that insurance follows the driver, when in fact insurance covers the car.
-So if you do lend your vehicle, that person is covered under your insurance policy — not theirs.
+In the case of a standard auto insurance policy, the insurance covers the car.
+So, if you do lend your vehicle, that person is covered under your insurance policy — not theirs.
 Conversely, if you were to drive their car, you would be covered under their insurance.

 However, this means that even though another person was driving your vehicle and got into a collision, it’s your policy that will respond and your rate that could be impacted.